mathieulj/project-starter/Readme.md

 a router will handle Koa routing and request sanitization (ensuring that the API is respected) before handing off to the controller where the business logic should reside.

+## User permissions model
+Each user will have a set of permissions as to what they are allowed to access.
+The default dev user will have unlimited access but subsequent users will have limited access by default.

+The permissions document defines what the user can access.
+For each of the 2 operations with a payload (create, update), the permissions document will contain a hash map of URL regex and their associated limits.
+For each of the 2 operations without a payload (read, delete), the permissions document will contain an array of URL regex.
+If no regex matches the requested URL, the request is denied.
+If a limit matches in the request body, the url match is ignored and the search continues.

+### Example permission (complete access)

+    {
+        create : {
+            // Allow creating any document
+            '.*' : []
+        },
+        read : [
+            // Allow reading any document
+            '.*'
+        ],
+        update : {
+            // Allow updating any document
+            '.*' : []
+        },
+        delete : [
+            // Allow deleting any document
+            '.*'
+        ]
+    }

+### Example permission (limited access)
+For `user._id === '5bc1dce7ea9465002a487f8e'`

+    {
+        create : {
+            // Allow creation of users only with default permissions 'users' : ["permissions"]
+        },
+        read : [
+            // Allow reading any document
+            '.*'
+        ],
+        update : {
+            // Allow self update except email changes 'users/5bc1dce7ea9465002a487f8e' : ["email"]
+            // All other updates denied
+        },
+        delete : [
+            // Allow self removal
+            'users/5bc1dce7ea9465002a487f8e'
+            // All other deletes denied
+        ]
+    }

 ## Development

 ### Requirements